ArneCode/AI_Alignement/README.md

-# A potential Solution to the AI alignment Problem
+# A potential Solution to the AI alignment problem
 In the following Text I am going to outline a possible Solution to the AI alignment Problem I thought about a few years ago.
 A Disclaimer upfront: I am in no way an expert of the field (I am only 17 years old).
 This is just an idea I had a few years ago and would really like some people who know more than me to look at it.
 In this Text I am going to assume that concepts like AI alignment and reinforcement learning are known to the reader.